-lcon Property Description Q Selection Mode Allows you to choose the method to visually select multiple elements:

-lcon Property Description Lasso: Allows you to select multiple elements by drawing a lasso around them with your mouse.
+lcon Property Description Selection Mode Allows you to choose the method to visually select multiple elements: Lasso: Allows you to select multiple elements by drawing an irregular closed shape around them with your mouse.
 Marquee: Allows you to select multiple elements by drawing a rectangle around them.
 This is faster, as you only need to drag your mouse from one corner of the rectangle to its opposite corner, but it may not be as precise as you want.
-TIP You can press and hold the Alt key to temporarily use the other selection mode.
-K Easy Drag When enabled, you can drag the selection by clicking anywhere inside its bounding box.
+You can press and hold the Alt key to temporarily use the other selection mode.
+Easy Drag When enabled, you can drag the selection by clicking anywhere inside its bounding box.
 By default, you must click on the artwork in the selection to be able to drag it.
-A Snap to Contour Snap to Contour: When enabled, while moving a selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together. ₩.
-Snap and Align Snap and Align: When enabled, when moving your selection, the rectangular bounding box of the selection will align with the rectangular bounding boxes of other layers in the current panelother strokes and shapes in your artwork.
-If you move one of your selection's control points, it will also align with the bounding boxes of other layersother strokes and shapes in your artwork.
-A Snap to Grid When enabled, while moving a selection, the mouse cursor will snap against the intersecting points of the grid.
+Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
+If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
+You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
+This tool supports the following snapping modes: • Snap to Contour: While moving the selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together. • Snap to Alignment Guides: While moving the selection or one of its control points, it will snap against nearby alignment guides. • Snap and Align: While moving the selection, the rectangular bounding box of the selection will align with the rectangular bounding boxes of other strokes and shapes in your artwork.
+If you move one of your selection's control points, it will also align with the bounding boxes of other strokes and shapes in your artwork.

-lcon Property Description TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
+lcon Property Description Snap to Grid: While moving the selection, the mouse cursor will snap against the intersecting points of the grid.
+TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
 Select by Colour When enabled, clicking on a coloured zone in your artwork will instantly select all the zones that are filled with the same colour.
 NOTE Only the zones painted with the same colour swatch in your palette will be selected.
-If another zone is coloured with the exact same colour, but not the same colour swatch, it will not be selected.
-Permanent Selection Allows you maintain a selection while editing multiple drawings.
-Once this option is enabled, the selection zone made using the Select tool will remain as you navigate through drawings of the same layer and drawings from other drawing layers.
+If another zone is coloured with the exact same colour, but not the same colour swatch, it will not be Permanent Selection Allows you maintain a selection while editing multiple drawings.
+Once this option is enabled, the selection zone made using the Select tool will remain as you navigate through drawings of the same layer and drawings